dtorresxp/odoo-guides/README.md

 | [@oldyguy](mailto:pcode@appti.mx) | $og | appti | MX | all |

 #### Notes to Contributors:
-- Sometimes, one guide need to be in several places.
+- Sometimes, one guide needs to be in several places.
 To assure manual synchronization, add this comment just below link row:
 _\[\*\*\*Sync\*\*\*\] # (o[08..13]-[ce]e-[moduleid]-[filename])_

 <br><br>